Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Determine the device connection status to AWS IoT Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These steps will help you to verify whether the device is waiting for the endpoint from the CIRRENT™ Cloud after the device is connected to Wi-Fi  To complete the following you needed to onboard the device using the CIRRENT™ Cloud flow, and ensure that you received an “OK 1 CONNECTED” message.
+These steps will help you to verify whether the device is waiting for the endpoint from the CIRRENT™ Cloud after the device is connected to Wi-Fi  To complete the following you needed to onboard the device using the CIRRENT™ Cloud flow.
+Follow these steps if you do not receive an "OK 1 CONNECTED" response from the device.

 Check if a Thing is present in the AWS IoT Console for your device
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""